 Liens After Work Accidents

 Liens don’t necessarily have to be against a personal injury settlement.
 If for example, your accident happened on the job and you’ve received workers’ compensation, a lien can be filed against your workers’ comp.
-Generally, the lien amount will only cover the medical expenses that workers’ comp is required to cover.
+Generally, the lien amount will only cover the medical expenses that workers’ compensation is required to cover.

 It is also possible for the government to place a lien against your settlement if you used a government insurance program to pay for any part of your medical treatment.
 Anyone who uses Medicaid, Medicare or Veteran’s Administration benefits to pay for medical care after an accident and then receives compensation for that accident through an injury lawsuit may be subject to a line.